 Personal loans are an alternative option for large purchases that come with different attributes.
 Here are six things you should consider when comparing credit cards and personal loans:

-1. Personal Loans have fixed (and often lower) rates
+1. Personal loans have fixed (and often lower) interest rates

-Credit cards often offer a low introductory rates, but after that initial introductory period, your rate will shoot up to the standard rate.
-There are no surprises with a fixed-rate personal loan: your interest rate and monthly repayments never increase.
+Some credit cards offer a low introductory rate, but your rate will reset to the standard rate once the introductory period has expired.
+On the other hand, there are no surprises with a fixed-rate personal loan: your interest rate and monthly repayments never increase.

 2. Using your card’s credit limit hurts your credit score

-On the other hand, personal loans give you an opportunity to diversify the types of credit that you use.
+On the other hand, personal loans give you the opportunity to diversify the credit that you use.
 Having a healthy variety of credit sources is one of the five categories used to calculate credit scores.

 3. Fixed term personal loans make it easier to stick to a budget

-With credit card debt everything is in flux, making it difficult to know what your monthly bill will actually be.
-The psychology of credit cards makes it easy to overspend and get stuck in the “minimum payment trap,” prolonging your repayment schedule and wasting money on interest payments.
+With credit card debt, everything seems as though it’s in flux, which makes it difficult to know what your monthly layout will actually be.
+The psychology of credit cards makes it easy to overspend and get comfortable making only minimum payments.
+This can prolong your repayment schedule and ultimately cause you to waste money on interest.

 5. A personal loan simplifies and consolidates your debt

-6. The Best personal loans offer better customer service
+6. The best personal loans often offer better customer service

-Credit card companies are massive and expensive to operate.
-If you have a problem with your card, getting someone on the phone who has the authority to resolve the problem can be a daunting task.
+Credit card companies are known to be massive and expensive to operate.
+If you have a problem with your card, getting someone on the phone who has the authority to resolve your issue can be a daunting task.

-Online lenders tend to be smaller companies with less overhead, which means a better customer experience for borrowers.
-Upstart’s friendly support team is eager and able to help answer any of your questions.
-And our interests are aligned with yours when it comes to easing and reducing your debt.<!––>
+Online lenders that offer personal loans tend to be smaller companies with less overhead, which ultimately means a better customer experience for borrowers.
+At Upstart, our customer support team is eager to help answer any of your questions as they arise.